iOS-yangwu/JoyPacSDK/README.md

 ## 10 OnlineParameter & ABTest

-According to the configuration in the background of JoyPac, the server performs the streaming, and you can get different parameters for abtest experiment
+According to the configuration in the background of JoyPac, the server performs the streaming, and you can get different parameters for abtest experiment.

 ### 10.1 Impletemente OnlineParameter Listener